-- (1) Often, a Metropolitan Region Scheme Amendment would be progressed in parallel with a District Structure Plan. - (2) Often, a Local Planning Scheme Amendment would be progressed in parallel with a Local Structure Plan. - (3) In accordance with State Planning Policy 4.2.
+- Information / Task likely to be required at the corresponding planning stage. - (1) Often, a Metropolitan Region Scheme Amendment would be progressed in parallel with a District Structure Plan. - (2) Often, a Local Planning Scheme Amendment would be progressed in parallel with a Local Structure Plan. - (3) In accordance with State Planning Policy 4.2.
 Requirements for activity centres may depend on activity centre classification and locational characteristics. - (4) Whether a TIA is required will depend on the scale of the proposal and locational attributes. - (5) It may deemed that the investigation/plan/strategy are not required depending on site characteristics/nature of proposal. - (6) POS Plan may not be required if not being delivered by the applicant. - (7) In accordance with the requirements of State Planning Policy 3.7.
 Whether a BMP or BMS is required will depend on the scale of the proposal and locational attributes. - (8) In accordance with State Planning Policy 4.2.
 Requirement for RNA dependent on locational characteristics and scale of proposal.